 A simple and elegant cocktail, it’s often served before meals to stimulate digestion.
 Add three parts of Prosecco for two parts of Aperol.
 Top up with soda water and serve garnished with an orange peel.

-Another classic cocktail where presentation is key.
+Another one from the group of classic cocktails where presentation is key.
 We recommend a classic wide-rimmed margarita glass to serve this in.
 To start, dip the rim of the glass into water and then salt.
 This will help the salt line your glass evenly.

 Add tequila, triple sec and lime juice into a cocktail shaker.
 You can opt for a blender if you prefer the frozen Margarita variant.
 Either shake or blend the drink and serve it in the salt lined glass.